mdujardin3007/OVO_project/README.md

 <img src="lambda_hyperparameter.png" width="800">

+The SINCO model is implamebted in the SINCO_pipeline.py code, calling the U-Net model at each epoch to regularize the optimization.
 As in the paper, the SINCO pipeline produces better result over this metrics than SIREN alone, as it is shown below:

 ### Image 395